+44 (0) 1435 864020

 There are good communications by road and rail.
 By car, the A21 to London is about twenty minutes away at Flimwell.
 Junction 10 on the M20 is about half an hour away across the marsh at Ashford.
 The M20 leads to the cross channel ports of Folkestone and Dover.
 Trains run from Rye to Ashford where the high speed service can be taken to London and the continent.
 Alternatively, Etchingham, the nearest station direct to London on the Hastings line, is about 20 minutes away by car.
 On Romney Marsh is Lydd Airport with flights to Le Touquet and two flying schools.

-The land comprises two fields, the smaller of which is on the high ground enclosing the pond in a grove of trees and from which there are wonderful southerly views.
+The property comprises a single ‘L’ shaped field parcel with wonderful southerly views from the higher points at the north with the land then gently sloping down to the south eastern corner.
 The land has been farmed for generations.
 Presently, the whole is laid to pasture and let for sheep keep in the winter and hay in the summer.
 Together with the remainder of his land to the north, the present owner farms it in accordance with organic practices.
 Basic Payment Scheme entitlements are available.
 The soil is grade 3 and drains to a deep ditch forming the southern boundary of the land.
 The whole is well hedged and fenced.
 Access from the lane is via a timber field gate.
 For miles, adjoining the land to the east, stretches Forestry Commission and other nature conservation woodland.
 From the land can be gained access to the woodland for walking, horse-riding and mountain biking.

 Rights of Way

 There are no public rights of way over the land itself.
 Abutting its western boundary is a public footpath from King’s Bank Lane to which access can be gained from the land via a private gated grass track forming part of the land to be sold.